anchalbhalla/detecting-distracted-driver-cloud/README.md

 <img src = "https://github.com/anchalbhalla/detecting-distracted-driver-cloud/blob/master/images-gifs/dashboard.png">

-## Android Application
+### Model Integration - Android Application
+To use the visual recognition model created, we would require a front end.
+This is a sample application created to demonstrate the model integration capabilities of Watson Studio visual recognition models.

 #### Steps:
-1. Download the Android project
+1. Download the Android project (https://github.com/anchalbhalla/detecting-distracted-driver-cloud/)
 2. Edit the visual recognition credentials in the values/strings.xml file
 <img src = "https://github.com/anchalbhalla/detecting-distracted-driver-cloud/blob/master/images-gifs/api-key.png">
 3. Edit the model id in the MainActivity.java file